 Add Fixed Expenses

-Individual freelancer working from home don’t consider these fixed expenses and so quote a very low per hour rates.
-Though I work from home, I do consider those as an expense to my business.
-Rent, electricity bills, phone and mobile bills, internet broadband charges.
+Individual freelancers working from home don’t consider these fixed expenses.
+So they calculate the hourly rate wrongly which ultimately results in quoting meager per-hour rates.
+Though I work from home, I think those as an expense to my business.
+Rent, electricity bills, phone, and mobile bills, internet broadband charges.

-Just get your previous month’s electricity bill and you can assume the same amount as an electric expenses for your business.
-Visit a shop nearby and ask for rent and you will get the idea of how much your monthly expense would be.
+Just get your previous month’s electricity bill, and you can assume the same amount as an electric expense for your business.
+Visit a shop nearby and ask for rent, and you will get the idea of how much your monthly amount be.

 Factoring the fixed expenses, the hourly rate will be in the range of 12 to 13.